dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 In this guide, we will quickly explain what IEEE 802.1x (Port Based Authentication) is and give an example implementing it.

-IEEE 802.1x is a standard for port-based network access control that provides an authentication mechanism to devices wishing to join a LAN or WLAN.
-IEEE 802.1x uses the Extensible Authentication Protocol (EAP) to transmit authentication information over ethernet frameworks.
-The three main components include the **Supplicant, Authenticator, and Authentication Server**.
+Key to network security, IEEE 802.1x is a standard for port-based network access control that provides an authentication mechanism to devices interested in joining a LAN or WLAN.
+Over ethernet frameworks, IEEE 802.1x uses the Extensible Authentication Protocol (EAP) to transmit authentication information.
+Required components include the Supplicant, Authenticator, and Authentication Server.
+Essentially, this standard ensures secure network access by authenticating devices before they connect.
+LAN and WLAN connections benefit significantly from this robust authentication method.

+The following is a brief description of the three components:

 - **Supplicant**: The Supplicant is the device attempting to access the network.
 It is often the one that participates in the EAP transaction with the Authenticator.

-- **Authenticator**: The Authenticator is the network device that connects the supplicant to the network.
+- **Authenticator**: The Authenticator is the network device that connects the Supplicant to the network.
 It acts as the access point for the Supplicant and controls the type of traffic flow between the Supplicant and the network before and after authentication.
-The Authenticator sends EAP requests to the Supplicant to identify a connecting device.
-  In IEEE 802.1x, this is also more broadly refered to as a Network Access Server.
+  In IEEE 802.1x, this is also more broadly referred to as a Network Access Server.

 - **Authentication Server**: The Authentication Server receives requests for network access and verifies devices attempting to connect to the network.
-This information is then passed back to the authenticator where traffic flow is changed based on the results.
-This is also commonly refered to as a RADIUS Server.
+This information is then passed back to the Authenticator where traffic flow is changed based on the results.
+This is also commonly referred to as a RADIUS Server.
   It is also often known as an AAA (Authentication, Authorization, and Accounting) Server.

+### Explanation of the protocol

 The image below is a good visualization of the 802.1x Progression.

 ![Seqeunce Diagram of the 802.1x Progression](../Images/ImagesForPlatformConfiguration/802.1x_Progression.png)

+1. New Connection: When a Supplicant connects for the first time to the Authenticator, the only protocol that the Supplicant can use is the Extensible Authentication Protocol (EAP).
+All other types of communication are blocked until the device is authenticated.
+   In order to begin the authentication process, the Supplicant must send an EAP-Start message to the Authenticator.
+2. EAP-Request Identity: The Authenticator will respond with an EAP-Request Identity message, asking the Supplicant to provide its identity (usually a username or other identifiable information).
+3. EAP-Response Identity: The Supplicant will then send an EAP-Response Identity message, which includes this identifiable information.
+4. RADIUS Access-Request: The Authenticator encapsulates the EAP-Response Identity message into a RADIUS Access-Request message and sends it to the Authentication Server (RADIUS server).
+5. EAP Authentication Methods: The Authentication Server processes the EAP-Response Identity message and determines which method to use for authentication (e.g., EAP-TLS, EAP-PEAP, EAP-TTLS, MAC).
+6. RADIUS Access-Challenge: The server then sends a RADIUS-Access Challenge message back to the Authenticator requesting more information to authenticate the client such as credentials, certificates, or other authentication data.
+This process may repeat several times as needed.
+7. EAP-Request: The Authenticator will forward the RADIUS-Access Challenge message to the Supplicant as an EAP-Request.
+8. EAP-Response: The Supplicant responds with an EAP-Response message, which includes credentials, certificates, or other authentication data, depending on the EAP method being used.
+9. RADIUS Access-Request: The Authenticator will take the EAP-Response message and send the data to the Authentication Server as a RADIUS Access-Request message.
+10. RADIUS Access-Accept/Reject: Once the RADIUS server has enough information to authenticate the client, it sends a RADIUS Access-Accept or Access-Reject message to the Authenticator.
+An Access-Accept message indicates successful authentication, while an Access-Reject message indicates failure.
+11. Network Access: If the Supplicant is successfully authenticated, the Authenticator grants network access to the client.
+If authentication fails, the Supplicant is denied access.

-In this document, we will be using the following free publicly available software:
-FreeRADIUS, hostapd, and wpa_supplicant to configure an example of IEEE 802.1x and MAC Address Authentication.
+In this document, we will be using the following free publicly available software FreeRADIUS, hostapd, and wpa_supplicant to configure an example of IEEE 802.1x.

+_In this guide, we will utilize the `freeradius` utility as the Authentication Server, while the `hostapd` utility serves as the Authenticator, and the `wpasupplicant` utility acts as the Supplicant.
+Together, these will facilitate the implementation of IEEE 802.1X._

 ## Example Configuration